paulinagdaniec/GRADUATION/README.md

 # MyType Font Recommendation System
-A content-based recommender system created as means to help answer the following research question: _"How can recommender systems assist aspiring designers in collection, management and selection of fonts that evoke desired feel?"_
+A content-based recommender system created as means to help answer the following research question: _"How can recommender system assist aspiring designers in collection, management and selection of fonts that evoke desired feel?"_

 ## Overview